metabase/metabase-embedding-sdk-workshop-sample/README.md

    ```

 6. Follow the instructions in your terminal to complete the setup.
 You can navigate the prompts with the arrow keys and `Enter` to select an option.
+6. Follow the instructions in your terminal to complete the setup.
+You can navigate the prompts with the arrow keys and `Enter` to select an option.

+  For the simplest setup:

+    - Pick any email address, doesn't have to be real (e.g., `me@example.com`).
+    - Say no to "Dod you have a database to connect to?"
+The tool will use sample data.
+    - Say no to "Do you want to set up a Pro license?"
+    - Hit enter to save the example React components to `./src/components/metabase`.
 7. Import the `<AnalyticsPage />` demo component into `App.jsx`, like so:

    ```diff